An Introduction to the Secret History of Rock and Roll

 Nonetheless, readers are advised to maintain an air of scrupulous skepticism when navigating this territory.
 Present facts can easily be manipulated to fit a thesis rooted in the past.
 Even so, facts are facts and we cannot escape the consequences of ignoring facts that contravene the official History of Rock and the world.

-Future posts will delve further into the Secret History of Rock.
-This writer’s knowledge of the subject is indebted to prior works by scholars, researchers and writers, including Jan Irvin and the late David McGowan, author of Weird Scenes Inside the Canyon (2014), a stunning achievement in Rock journalism.
+This writer’s knowledge of the Secret History of Rock is indebted to researchers and writers, including Jan Irvin and the late David McGowan, author of Weird Scenes Inside the Canyon (2014), a stunning achievement in Rock journalism.
 McGowan’s final work is a tour de force about the arcane history of the death-soaked 1960’s Laurel Canyon Rock scene and its myriad connections with the CIA.
 The book raises a lot of implacable questions, notably: why did so many of the iconic Rock stars who lived in Laurel Canyon come from elite families directly connected to the military intelligence community?

-Sadly, author David McGowan died at the age of 55 last year after an onset of aggressive cancer.
+Author David McGowan died in 2015 at the age of 55 after an onset of aggressive cancer.
 His daughter has a charitable website to fund the preservation and publication of his work.

 Jan Irvin operates the Gnostic Media website.
 An ethnobotanist and author, Irvin was a member in good standing of the psychedelic community until he began questioning the credibility of people like Terrence McKenna (a silly and revered figure within the psychedelic movement) and presenting evidence that the psychedelic movement was a CIA creation.
-A recommended place to start is the essay “Manufacturing the Deadhead” that he and Joe Attwill co-authored a few years ago.
+A good place to start is the essay “Manufacturing the Deadhead.”